Physiotherapy

 Physiotherapy is an umbrella term for different types of treatment.
-With us you can benefit from the following methods:
+Discover our physiotherapy services in Basel.

 Dry Needling